 Price: 620$ plus shipping

 After a lot of requests for an unbalanced dynamic amp I decided to draw up a new version of the classic Dynalo circuit.
 This has been my favorite dynamic circuit for well over a decade and today, it’s hard to beat.
 It is the basis of the PureBipolar circuit and fully discrete.
 Each channel has two pairs of matched complementary Jfet input transistors with bipolar parts for the rest of the way.
 This circuit uses the original parts as I managed to find a small stock of them.
 Gain is fixed at 7.5 which is a good middle point for most dynamic phones.
 The back has a single RCA input with a loop output so the signal can be passed on further down the chain.
-Volume attenuation is either by a Alps RK27 volume pot or GoldPoint stepped attenuator.
+Volume attenuation is by a GoldPoint stepped attenuator, the Alps RK27 version is sold out except for the one amp in my specials section.